rkiel/vagrant-starter/README.md

 Welcome to this quick start guide to setting up a development environment using Vagrant.

 You are a developer and you just got a new computer.
 You want to get it setup so you can start working on the next big thing but you also want to keep your machine clean and tidy.
 Plus, you use different development stacks for different projects.
 Using a virtual development environment that is disposable is a great option.

-There are several options and this project is focused on one of them:  Vagrant.
+There are many options avaible and this project is focused on really great one:  Vagrant.

-Vagrant is a great tool to make that happen.
 This self-contained guide will walk you through the process.
-The complete technology stack I've stitched together for this guide includes:
 Once you see how this works, you can modify it to use your own preferred technology stack.

 I won't try to make the case for Vagrant here.